George Forbes (New Zealand politician): First Forbes government

+On 31 July 1931, Forbes delivered his budget as finance minister, telling parliament that "..the year through which we have just passed has probably been the most difficult in the history of this Dominion."
+Forbes included reference to the proposed creation of a Reserve Bank amongst other significant measures that he prophesied would be of historical interest in the years to come.

-In April 1931, Forbes had called for a "grand coalition" of United, Reform, and Labour to resolve the country's economic problems.
-Forbes told a joint conference that he would not implement the measures he deemed necessary without broad backing.
-Labour refused to join this coalition, but ex-Prime Minister Coates (prompted by the Reform Party's finance spokesperson, William Downie Stewart Jr) eventually agreed.
-Forbes announced to the House and the country on 18 September 1931 that New Zealand's first peacetime coalition government had been agreed between United and Reform.
-On 22 September 1931 Forbes then announced the new coalition's Ministers and their portfolios, with Forbes retaining the position of Prime Minister and also taking on the portfolios of Railways, External Affairs, Scientific and Industrial Research, Public Trust, Electoral, and High Commissioner's Departments.
-Where Coates had failed in 1925 to take the opportunity to end the old three-Party system, Forbes had now taken the first step in what was the beginning of the end for United and Reform as rivals.
+The persistence by Forbes had finally produced results at the 'Special Economic Committee' (colloquially called the 'Big Ten', with three United, three Reform, three Labour and one Independent), with Forbes repeating at the committee meeting on 16 September 1931 that he wanted a "national government" and that United "was not prepared to commit itself to anything without the power to see it through."
+With that Coates finally yielded and Forbes announced to the House and the country on 18 September 1931 that New Zealand's first peacetime coalition government had been agreed between United and Reform.

+On 22 September 1931, Forbes then announced the new coalition's Ministers and their portfolios, with Forbes retaining the position of prime minister and also taking on the portfolios of Railways, External Affairs, Scientific and Industrial Research, Public Trust, Electoral, and High Commissioner's Departments.
+Where Coates had failed in 1925 to take the opportunity to end the old three-party system, Forbes had now taken the first step in what was the beginning of the end for United and Reform as rivals.
 Historians would later see this moment of capitulation by Coates as the "real end of the Reform Party".